Salesforce Governor Limits Guide & Interview Questions — SFX Support

 - Scalability & Stability: Helps maintain the overall performance, stability, and reliability of the Salesforce platform for everyone.

-- Code Efficiency: Encourages developers to write efficient, bulkified, and optimized code.
-It forces good programming practices.
+- Code Efficiency: Encourages developers to write efficient, bulkified, and optimized code — it forces good programming practices.

 - Security: Limits the potential impact of malicious or poorly written code.

 Understanding these limits is not just about avoiding errors; it's about writing high-quality, performant, and scalable applications on the Salesforce platform.
-Failing to adhere to governor limits will result in runtime exceptions that halt your code execution.
+Failing to adhere to governor limits will result in runtime exceptions that halt code execution.

 2. Types of Governor Limits

 a.
-Per-Transaction Apex Limits:
+Per-Transaction Apex Limits

 - SOQL Queries:

-- Total number of SOQL queries issued: 100 (synchronous), 200 (asynchronous)
+- Total SOQL queries issued:

-- Total number of records retrieved by SOQL queries: 50,000
+100(synchronous),200(asynchronous) - Total records retrieved by SOQL queries:

 - SOSL Queries:

-- Total number of SOSL queries issued: 20
+- Total SOSL queries issued:

 - DML Operations:

-- Total number of DML statements issued: 150
+- Total DML statements issued:

-- Total number of records processed by DML statements: 10,000
+150 - Total records processed by DML:

 - CPU Time: